 The Blue Skies Awards recognize individuals and organizations taking exemplary steps to improve air quality in the PAMZ region.
 The awards recognize achievements in:

 - Innovation and application of technology to reduce energy use and air pollution;

 - Environmental protection activities that reduce air pollution, conserve energy, or protect environmental health;

 - Public education and outreach activities that reduce air pollution to protect and promote a healthy environment.

-Individuals, businesses, educational institutions, local government agencies and not-for-profit organizations whose exemplary actions take place in the PAMZ region are eligible, and may be nominated by themselves or others.
+Individuals, businesses, educational institutions, local government agencies and not-for-profit organizations whose exemplary actions occur in the PAMZ region are eligible, and may be nominated by themselves or others.

-Nominations must be submitted to [email protected] pamz.org by midnight on Friday, April 20, 2018.
+Nominations must be submitted to [email protected] by midnight on Friday, April 23, 2021.

-- Resulting benefits or expected benefits to the environment (one page maximum);
+- Resulting benefits or expected benefits to the environment, as a result of the nominee’s initiative(s) (one-page maximum);

-- Levels of participation and awareness by others in the community (one page maximum);
+- Level of participation and awareness by others in the community (one-page maximum);

 Include at least two letters of reference.
 One letter can be from the nominator, if the nominator is not also the nominee.